This Is Our Driving Ethos…

 Spiritual Growth & Character Development

-The path we travel is designed to help us grow and develop into fully flourishing human beings who love God and others.
+The Jesus Path we travel is designed to help us grow and develop into fully flourishing human beings who love God and others.
 As such, at Nexus we are interested in nurturing the spiritual growth and character development of everyone who chooses to journey with us.
-We are endlessly fascinated with exploring and pursuing what it means to become the kind of people we were designed and created to be and we are committed to using whatever tools or practices will help us achieve this end.
+To achieve this, we will explore the ancient tools and practices of our tradition as well as provide opportunities to “faith our practices” so that our ordinary habits and routines are shaped by Jesus and his path.

-We are going to ask each other to invite community into our lives, give others our trust and be willing to be vulnerable
+We are striving to invite others into our lives, give others our trust and be willing to be vulnerable and forgiving.

-We seek to practice the path collectively understanding that it is travelled best with company.
-We choose to not walk alone and invite others into our own personal journeys recognizing that growth and development can only come through the wisdom and guidance of others.
-We acknowledge the tremendous risk and potential for harm this creates, so our collective practice is that for others to speak meaningfully into our lives it must be done by invitation alone.
-We will encourage each other to extend this invitation, to give others our trust and risk being vulnerable in order to help us grow and develop.
+We seek to be a community that both gives and receives hospitality and forgiveness.
+We understand that the Jesus Path is travelled best with company.
+We choose to not walk alone and invite others into our own personal journeys of faith, recognizing that growth and development comes through the wisdom and guidance of others.
+We acknowledge the tremendous vulnerability this requires.
+As such, our desire is to provide opportunities where relationships can develop to the point where we allow others to speak meaningfully into our lives.
+This must be done by invitation alone.
+We will encourage each other to extend this invitation, to give others our trust and risk being vulnerable to help us grow and develop.
 To grow, to walk the path, we must invite others in.

 Presence & Place

-We are going to ask each other to show up wherever we are.
+We are striving to be present wherever we are.

 We want to walk the Christian path together fully alert, awake and aware.
-We want to travel the path expectantly and with eyes wide open, anticipating encountering divine moments wherever the path might take us.
-We want to be fully present and available to whoever is with us and wherever we find ourselves (at home, in our neighborhoods, at our places of work and play and within the Nexus community).
-And so we want to commit to giving ourselves fully to the moments, people and places in front of us.
-To travel well, we believe we must be fully present and so at Nexus we are going to ask you to show up wherever you are.
+We want to travel the path with eyes wide open trusting that God’s Spirit is always at work around and ahead of us.
+As such, we are striving to be fully present and available to whoever is with us and wherever we find ourselves (at home, in our neighborhoods, at our places of work and play and within the Nexus community).